gilglick/Painter/README.md

 [![](https://jitpack.io/v/gilglick/Painter.svg)](https://jitpack.io/#gilglick/Painter)

-Library for creating custom paints with drawer and alot of paint experience support.
+Library for creating custom paints using custom drawer and alot of paint experience support, including bitmap export file.
-Draw & Enjoy!
+Draw & Have Fun!

 ## Setup
 Step 1.
 Add it in your root build.gradle at the end of repositories: